notmuch/notmuch/doc/man1/notmuch.rst

 Supported global options for ``notmuch`` include

+.. program:: notmuch

-``--help`` [command-name]
+.. option:: --help [command-name]

    Print a synopsis of available commands and exit.
 With an optional command name, show the man page for that subcommand.

-``--version``
+.. option:: --version

    Print the installed version of notmuch, and exit.

-``--config=FILE``
+.. option:: --config=FILE

    Specify the configuration file to use.
 This overrides any configuration file specified by :envvar:`NOTMUCH_CONFIG`.
 The empty string is a permitted and sometimes useful value of *FILE*, which tells ``notmuch`` to use only configuration metadata from the database.

-``--uuid=HEX``
+.. option:: --uuid=HEX

    Enforce that the database UUID (a unique identifier which persists until e.g. the database is compacted) is HEX; exit with an error if it is not.
 This is useful to detect rollover in modification counts on messages.
 You can find this UUID using e.g. ``notmuch count --lastmod``

 All global options except ``--config`` can also be specified after the command.
 For example, ``notmuch subcommand --uuid=HEX`` is equivalent